angiem103/phase-1-project/notes.md

 # Coffee Menu Project Pitch

 ### Overview
-Coffee Menu will display images of different types of coffee.
-It will use a public API to get an image of each coffee and their description.
+Coffee Menu will have a dropdown with multiple types of coffees.
+The user will select a coffee and click a button to display the description of the coffee.

 ### Features of MVPs
-* Display Coffees on Load
+* On document load display all coffee types in dropdown
-* Click on Coffee for Details
+* When selecting coffee from dropdown, click button to display Coffee Information
 * Like your favorite Coffees

 ### API